egecetin/libKaleidoscope/README.md

 cmake --build . --parallel
 ```

-If you want to enable CUDA backend (requires CUDA 11.4 or newer),
+If you want to enable CUDA backend,

 ```
 mkdir build && cd build